Multisig Treasury Policy Controls: Spending Limits, Whitelists, Time-Locks (2026)

 Multisig Treasury Policy Controls: Spending Limits, Whitelists, Time-Locks

-- Threshold = how many must sign; policy controls = what they may sign, and how.
+- The threshold sets how many must sign; policy controls set what they may sign, and under what conditions.

 - Core controls: spending limits, address whitelists, time-locks, tiered approval hierarchies.

-- A strong threshold with no policy still allows a fully-signed mistake or insider transfer.
+- A strong threshold with no policy still allows a fully-signed mistake or an insider transfer.

-- Whitelists + time-locks convert "signed therefore final" → "signed, constrained, observable before settlement".
+- Whitelists and time-locks convert "signed therefore final" into "signed, constrained, observable before settlement".

-- Every policy control is also a reconciliation rule — out-of-policy = a control exception and a reconciliation flag.
+- Every policy control is also a reconciliation rule: out-of-policy activity is a control exception and a reconciliation flag.

-- Three layers: key security (setup) + policy controls + accounting — complementary, not substitutes.
+- Three layers — key security (setup), policy controls, and accounting — are complementary, not substitutes.

 What policy controls are